korvahannu/arch-nvidia-drivers-installation-guide/README.md

 ```

 4. Enable multilib repository
-   `sudo nano /etc/pacman.conf`
+   - `sudo nano /etc/pacman.conf`
+   - Uncomment the lines
+     - **[multilib]**
+     - **Include = /etc/pacman.d/mirrorlist**

-- Uncomment lines that have `[multilib]` and `Include = /etc/pacman.d/mirrorlist`, and then run `yay -Syu`, to update the system package database.
-Do not run `yay -Syy`, as that may cause a partial upgrade.
+   - Run `yay -Syu`, to update the system package database
+   - Save the file with _CTRL+O_

 ## Step 2: Installing the driver packages

-1. This step might be a bit confusing.
-First find your [NVIDIA card from this list here](https://nouveau.freedesktop.org/CodeNames.html).
+1. First find your [NVIDIA card from this list here](https://nouveau.freedesktop.org/CodeNames.html).
 Alternatively you can take a look at the [Gentoo wiki](https://wiki.gentoo.org/wiki/NVIDIA#Feature_support).
-2. Check what driver packages you need to install from the list below
+2. Check what driver packages you need to install from the table below

 | Driver name                                      | Base driver       | OpenGL             | OpenGL (multilib)        |
 | ------------------------------------------------ | ----------------- | ------------------ | ------------------------ |